snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/conversions/index.md

 Because we know that each user may have a different concept of what a conversion means to them, for example it could be a specific type of event such as a `page_view` on a specific url, a self-describing event such as `sign_up`, or even a bespoke `conversion` event type with some attached context, the way we model conversions is also flexible and allows you to change your definition over time.
 This allows you to track multiple type of conversions, with varying logic.

+:::caution

+Because this is part of the sessions table within the web package, we still expect your sessions to contain at least one `page_view` or `page_ping` event, and the events must all have a `domain_sessionid` to be included in the `base_events_this_run_table`.
+Without

+Because we know that each user may have a different concept of what a conversion means to them, for example it could be a specific type of event such as a `page_view` on a specific url, a self-describing event such as `sign_up`, or even a bespoke `conversion` event type with some attached context, the way we model conversions is also flexible and allows you to change your definition over time.
+This allows you to track multiple types of conversions, with varying logic.

 ## Conversion Columns
-For every conversion you provide a configuration for the package will add up to 6 columns to the `snowplow_web_sessions` table, depending on what you provide in your configuration.
+For every type of conversion you provide a configuration for, the package will add up to 6 columns to the `snowplow_web_sessions` table, depending on what you provide in your configuration.
 All columns start with `cv_{name}_` based on the name of your conversion and will be placed at the end of the table.

 | Column                       | Description                                                                                  |
 | ---------------------------- | -------------------------------------------------------------------------------------------- |